"The voices of the characters in his novels never drop a note."

 Mark is currently hard at work on his third novel, The Town of the Fair.
 It will be published 2024.
 He is also working on a hybrid book of diary, memoir, travel writing and short fiction which will also chart Mark's writing life as an author, publisher and creative writing facilitator from 2022 to the end of 2024.
 The Art of Return will be published in Spring 2025 and will contain his fourth poetry collection, Skirr within its pages.

 Mark's award winning short fiction has won him prizes and commendations at North London Literature Festival, Dartmoor Literature Festival and Otley Word Feast.
 Mark also won the prestigious open mic competition at Ilkley Literature Festival both in 2014 and 2015.

-To book Mark for a performance or to compere, or to obtain information regarding workshops, please email him at firstname.lastname@example.org.
+To book Mark for a poetry reading, a novel reading, or a workshop, please contact him by email at email@example.com.